Section 19 Examinations

 What should I do if I have received a notice?

-The process of a section 19 Examination can be daunting and should never be taken lightly.
-In our experience, taking a lawyer with knowledge and expertise in this area, to the Examination is highly advisable.
+The process of a section 19 examination can be daunting and should never be taken lightly.
+In our experience, enlisting a lawyer with knowledge and expertise in this area is highly advisable.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.